Mortgage misery as interest rates hit a 14-year high

 “The government thinks the cost of living crisis is over but the reality is that too many families are dealing with a Tory mortgage penalty and battling with soaring food prices.”

-Despite its concerns over inflation, the bank’s decision was complicated by the recent crisis in the banking sector, sparked by the demise of the US's Silicon Valley Bank.
+Despite its concerns over inflation, the bank’s decision was complicated by the recent crisis in the banking sector, sparked by the demise of Silicon Valley Bank in California.

 The choice to raise rates suggests it is prioritising the fight against inflation over any concerns about problems in the financial markets.

-Meanwhile, annual council tax bills in England will rise by an average of 5.1% in April, government figures show.
+Meanwhile, annual council tax bills in England will rise by an average of 5.1 per cent in April, government figures show.

 Councils warned of a risk of cuts to crucial services due to the “unprecedented” financial pressures they face.

-Almost all will also apply some or all of the maximum 2% levy they can use to help pay for social care.
+Official figures show the average bill will be £2,065 in 2023-24, £99 more than the year before.
+Almost all councils will also apply some or all of the maximum 2 per cent levy they can use to help pay for social care.

-The Conservative-led County Councils Network (CCN), which represents local authorities which provide services to almost half of Engalnd’s population, said government funding and changes to the tax take would not be enough to cover rising costs and growing demand.
+The Conservative-led County Councils Network (CCN), which represents local authorities which provide services to almost half of Engalnd’s population, said the combination of a 4.8 per cent increase in direct local government funding and council tax flexibilities in 2023-24 is not enough to cover rising costs and growing demand.

-Carl Les, CCN spokesman and the Conservative leader of North Yorkshire County Council, which covers Rishi Sunak's constituency of Richmond, said extra money from the chancellor last autumn “made a big dent in the unprecedented new costs councils face … but unfortunately it was not enough.”
+Carl Les, CCN spokesperson and the Conservative leader of North Yorkshire County Council, which covers Rishi Sunak’s constituency of Richmond, said extra money from the chancellor last autumn “made a big dent in the unprecedented new costs councils face … but unfortunately it was not enough”.

-“We understand that residents are in the midst of a cost-of-living crisis, and many of us have reluctantly proposed maximum council tax rises,” he said.
+“We understand that residents are in the midst of a cost of living crisis, and many of us have reluctantly proposed maximum council tax rises,” he said.

 “While councils will do all they can next year to deliver these savings whilst protecting vital services, particularly care services, there is already little fat to cut.”

 On the rates rise, Frances Haque from Santander said the Bank’s decision was “always likely to be finely balanced”.
-While the outlook for the rest of this year remains challenging, she said, “the mood music and confidence indicators are improving and with that the prospect of narrowly escaping a technical recession.”
+While the outlook for the rest of this year remains challenging, she said, “the mood music and confidence indicators are improving and with that the prospect of narrowly escaping a technical recession”.

-Kevin Pratt from Forbes Advisor called for savers to see the benefits of the rates rise, saying banks “are depressingly sluggish when it comes to passing on increases to their saver customers.”
+Kevin Pratt from Forbes Advisor called for savers to see the benefits of the rates rise, saying banks “are depressingly sluggish when it comes to passing on increases to their saver customers”.

-He said: “In the midst of a full-blown cost-of-living crisis that shows no signs of abating, those who rely on their savings for some or all or their income deserve to be treated better.
+He said: “In the midst of a full-blown cost of living crisis that shows no signs of abating, those who rely on their savings for some or all or their income deserve to be treated better.

-“As for mortgage customers and other borrowers, fixed rate borrowers will be sheltered until their term ends, so let's hope rates switch into reverse soon.
+“As for mortgage customers and other borrowers, fixed-rate borrowers will be sheltered until their term ends, so let’s hope rates switch into reverse soon.
 But for those with trackers and variable rates, the effects will be pretty much immediate.
 Households across the land will receive this news with weariness and despair.”

 Join our commenting forum